 The choice, however, is based on your own situation.
 Factors to consider:

 - Will you be painting the house yourself?
 If so, and if you are less than confident of your skills, then a flat paint may be easier to apply without leaving lap marks.
 For a skilled DIYer, either flat or satin paint is suitable.
 If you are hiring a pro, you don't have to worry at all.
 Professional painters are proficient at laying down all kinds of paint.
 If they make an error, they are accountable and can be expected to fix the issue.
-Answer: either finish.

 - Do you have children?
 Bikes get laid against houses, snowballs thrown, and mud splattered.
 Just as you would choose a wipeable finish for the interior, so too with your exterior.
 A home that will get this kind of wear should be painted with satin, or perhaps even a semi-gloss paint.

-- If your exterior is riddled with texture-related blemishes, flat will help hide them.
+- Is your exterior riddled with texture-related blemishes?
+If so, then flat paint will help hide them.